ileontiuc/operias/README.md

 ```

 ##Setup of the tool
-To enable a project to use the operias-servlet tool, the oroject must have a webhook which connects to the IP address of the machine that is running the operias-servlet.
+To enable a project to use the operias-servlet tool, the project must have a webhook which connects to the IP address of the machine that is running the operias-servlet.
 For example:
 ![webhook image](img/webhook.png)

 The option to add a webhook can be found under Settings -> webhooks.
-More information can be found [here](https://developer.github.com/webhooks).
+More information can be found [here](https://developer.github.com/webhooks/creating/).

 ##Flags
 This table shows all the possible flags that can be used when running operias-servlet.